FailAcademy/learning/wdp-vancouver/_slides/week-04/01-accessibility.md

 At a high level, you can think of accessibility on the web as making sure that **all of your users** can access **all of the content and essential functionality** on your website.

 ---
+layout: false
+template: inverse

+# Why should we care?

+???
+In groups discuss why we should care
+- Can you think of someone in your life
+---

 # Some Stats